 In 2002, the schoolhouse began housing educational exhibits focusing on the history of Corolla village.
 The first exhibit reflected a “schoolhouse” theme, and was hosted by long-time village resident Shirley Austin.
 There she told stories of the village as it once was.
 In 2004, the Twiddys transformed the space into the Corolla Wild Horse Museum, which remained until 2012, when it relocated across the street to the Parker House.
 Striking photographic and video images of the wild horses combine with educational interactive exhibits and are beautifully displayed amongst original schoolhouse memorabilia.

 The Twiddys’ desire to continue the schoolhouse’s original role in educating was successfully achieved.
-In August 2012, the one-room schoolhouse will one again educate the children of Corolla as a multi-age charter school.
+Since August 2012, the one-room schoolhouse once again serves to educate the children of Corolla as a multi-age charter school.
 Both children and adults alike gain insight into the lives of the area’s wild horses, the schoolhouse and historic Corolla Village.